Scottish women's football 'will reject alcohol or gambling sponsors'

 "But, for us, it is very much family-orientated.
 Even in our senior teams, there are many players who are under 18.

 "We know it is a minority of people with issues around alcohol and gambling, but they are still serious issues.

-We want wee girls playing football to have positive role models and a bit of a cleaner view of life."
+"We want wee girls playing football to have positive role models and a bit of a cleaner view of life."

 - All Scotland players to be full-time for World Cup